strikoder/StrikoVM/README.md

 ### ✅ 1.
 Window Manager: Workspaces

-Set keyboard shortcuts in your WM (like XFCE or i3) to:
+Set keyboard shortcuts in your settings to be similar like others WM:

 ```
 Super+1 = Workspace 1